StyraHem/ShellyForHASS/components/shelly/README.md

 - Version sensor to show version of component and pyShelly (0.0.4)
 - Device configuration (name, show switch as light) (0.0.4)
 - Discovery can be turned off (0.0.4)
-- Add switch for firmware update trigger, use with monster-card to show a list of devices to need to be update
+- Switch for firmware update trigger (use with monster-card to show a list of devices to need to be update, see examples below)

 ## Devices supported